kszcode/FuzzySearchFilesInCurrentFolder/README.md

 # FuzzySearchFilesInCurrentFolder

-Locate files and folders starting with the current folders in FMAN.
+Locate files and folders starting with the current folders in [fman](https://fman.io/).

-IMHO this makes FMAN the best and fastest file exploration tool yet.
+IMHO this makes [fman](https://fman.io/) the best and fastest file exploration tool yet.

 ![Fuzzy search files and folders in all subfolders from current folder](https://raw.githubusercontent.com/kszcode/FuzzySearchFilesInCurrentFolder/master/resources/FuzzySearchInSubFolder.png)